Tunia Sottofondo (750ml)

 Tunia works in organic viticulture in both the vineyards and in the cellar, without adding any oenological products to the vinification except for a small quantity of sulphites at bottling.

 Notes of citrus, dried fruit and hazelnut are complimented by sourdough yeasty aromas.
 The palate is delicate, lively and fresh with flavours of bergamot and raw hazelnut; very drinkable with a pleasing tea tannin quality.
 Enjoy this chilled on its own as an aperitif or with charcuterie, mushroom based dishes, soft cheeses and even shellfish.

+Sottofondo is non vintage wine and made outside of the local appellation standards and it is classified as Wine of Italy.
 The “Sottofondo” is an ancestral method sparkling wine based on Trebbiano grapes, some of which undergo skin contact (making it an orange wine).
 It is naturally refermented in the bottle after the addition of some Vin Santo must.
 The cuvée is created from both early harvest and a late harvest grapes. *Sottofondo in Italian literally means “background”.
 Italians also use the term “fondo” to refer to a wine’s sediment (the lees).
 This wine is called Sottofondo in reference to the fact that it is unfiltered and still contains the “fondi” from fermentation.